iodepo/odis-arch/schema/docs/publishing.md

 The results of the above can then been loaded into the online JSON-Editor at https://json-editor.github.io/json-editor/.
 (Ref: [https://github.com/json-editor/json-editor](https://github.com/json-editor/json-editor))

-The results of this then can be load into https://json-ld.org/playground/ to validate that we have well formed JSON-LD.
+The results of this then can be loaded into https://json-ld.org/playground/ to validate that we have well formed JSON-LD.

 Though this workflow is rather crude and manual it exposes a route to a defined workflow based around established schema that leverages other tools and software libraries to generate a workable tool.